rjk79/Firefy/README.md

 * React and Redux on the frontend to display and take in data
 * Amazon Web Services - S3 for photo and audio file storage and uploading
 * HTML5 Audio Elements for music playback
+* React DnD - for dragging and dropping songs into playlists

 ## Features:
 ### Authenticate
 Sign up or log in to start listening!
-### Create Playlists
+### Customize Playlists
 Share your music tastes with others.
 Create and edit your own playlists, upload your own artwork, then share them with others.

 ### Enjoy Continuous Song Play
 As you navigate Firefy, enjoy seamless music playback via an informative media player with smooth controls.

 ### Search
 Search for your favorite artists, albums, songs or playlists using a quick, backend-filtering search bar.

-### Friend Others / Follow Playlists / Favorite Songs
+### Make Friends / Follow Playlists / Favorite Songs
 Follow playlists that you like so that you can easily access them all the time.
 Friend other users to see what playlists they are following share your followed playlists.

 ## Notable Features